kigster/dnsmadeeasy/README.md

  * Arnoud Vermeer for the original `dnsmadeeasy-rest-api` gem
  * Andre Arko, Paul Henry, James Hart formerly of [Wanelo](wanelo.com) fame, for bringing the REST API gem up to the level.
- * Phil Cohen, who graciously transferred the ownership of this gem on RubyGems to the current maintainer.
+ * Phil Cohen, who graciously transferred the ownership of the name of this gem on RubyGems.org to the current maintainer.

 ## Contributing